706f6c6c7578/oc/README.md

 ## oc_m2n_server.go

-oc_m2n_server.go allows you to send messages anonymously to Usenet via Dizum's mail2news Gateway.
+oc_m2n_server.go allows you to send messages anonymously to Usenet via a mail2news Gateway.
 This results in 6 hops, instead of 3.

 ## oc_middleman_server.go